sscardapane/neural-networks-for-data-science/README.md

 ### Lab session 4 - Building convolutional neural networks

 We train a VGG convolutional neural network on a dataset released for the [In Codice Ratio](http://www.inf.uniroma3.it/db/icr/) (ICR) project.
-The dataset considers optical character recognition on Latin handwritten characters, segmeneted from a portion of the Vatican Secret Archives.
+The dataset considers optical character recognition on Latin handwritten characters, segmented from a portion of the Vatican Secret Archives.
 We introduce tf.layers, keras.Model, and the ImageDataGenerator, along with callbacks and the TensorBoard.

 [[See online on nbviewer]](https://nbviewer.jupyter.org/github/sscardapane/neural-networks-for-data-science/blob/master/Notebook_4_Building_convolutional_neural_networks.ipynb) - [[Direct download]](https://github.com/sscardapane/neural-networks-for-data-science/blob/master/Notebook_4_Building_convolutional_neural_networks.ipynb)